Veterinarian Salary in United States

 What is the lowest salary for a Veterinarian in the United States?

-The highest salary for a Veterinarian in the United States is $1,56,767 per year.
+The highest salary for a Veterinarian in the United States is $1,56,767 annually.

 What is the lowest salary for a Veterinarian in the United States?

-Veterinarian Salary in United States is likely to observe a salary increase of approximately 11% every 18 months.
-The national average annual increment for all professions combined is 8% granted to employees every 16 months.
+Veterinarian Salaries in the United States are likely to increase by approximately 11% every 18 months.
+The national average annual increment for all professions is 8%, granted to employees every 16 months.

 Sai Sandhya